AmirrezaSH007/SeyedShams/index.md

 # Welcome

-Hello, this is Seyed Shams Taleghani but I go by Amir, and I'm a math/CS student.
+Hello, this is Seyed but I go by Amir, and I'm a math/CS student.

 ### my favorite programming languages are as follows
 ```